 Department of Biomedical Engineering, College of Engineering

 My name is Matthew Traenkle, and I am a senior Park Scholar studying Biomedical Engineering at NC State.
-During the Summer 2020 term, I had the incredible opportunity of working remotely with Duke University Health System in the Performance Services department.
-I filled the role of a Management Engineer, which included data analysis, reporting, and quality improvement projects across the health system including all three Duke hospitals.
-This work drew on the fundamentals of industrial engineering techniques and methods to improve processes and systems within hospital and clinic settings.
+During the Summer 2020 term, I have had the incredible opportunity of working remotely with Duke University Health System in the Performance Services department.
+I fill the role of a Management Engineer, which includes data analysis, reporting, and quality improvement projects across the health system including all three Duke hospitals.
+This work draws on the fundamentals of industrial engineering techniques and methods to improve processes and systems within the hospital and clinic setting.
 Similarly to how a restaurant needs a system to turn raw ingredients into a completed meal or how manufacturing companies require people to oversee and improve the processes by which goods are created, healthcare systems need someone looking over all of the incredibly complex procedures and encounters that occur within a clinical setting.

-Specifically relevant to our current scenario amidst the COVID-19 pandemic, I was able to work on two different projects related to analyzing and improving the response of Duke Health to coronavirus.
-First, I created a report comparing the impact of COVID-19 on Duke University Hospital and twenty U.S. News and World Report Honor Roll Hospitals across the nation, which helped quantify and qualify impact in North Carolina and provided insight into future objectives.
-Second, I developed a dashboard for staffing optimization across the three Duke hospitals, 42 primary care clinics, and 8 ancillary care areas.
-This tool helps health system leadership adapt with agility to the changing health landscape and ensure staff are able to provide care in the right place at the right time.
+Specifically relevant to our current scenario amidst the COVID-19 pandemic, I have been able to work on two different projects related to analyzing and improving the response of Duke Health to coronavirus.
+First, I have created a report comparing the impact of COVID-19 on Duke University Hospital and twenty U.S. News and World Report Honor Roll Hospitals across the nation, which will help quantify and qualify impact in North Carolina and provide insight into future objectives.
+Second, I have developed a dashboard for staffing optimization across the three Duke hospitals, 42 primary care clinics, and 8 ancillary care areas.
+This tool will help health system leadership adapt with agility to the changing health landscape and ensure staff are able to provide care in the right place at the right time.
 I learned much about Duke Health this summer, and I look forward to continuing to grow and apply my knowledge of healthcare in my final year at NC State.
 Go Pack!

 This post was originally published in Provost's Office News.